smartboxgroup/integration-framework-bundle/Docs/architecture/decisions/002-deprecate-response-fallback.md

 This makes the evaluator vulnerable, as it has no guarantee that what it will expect is something **that can be evaluated**.

-Due to the fallback is present by default, one endpoint **could randomly fail** if the target system decides to send back a response in a format that is not expected by this bundle.
+Due to the fallback is present by default, one endpoint **could randomly fail** if the target system decides to send back a response in a format that is not expected by the application.

 ## Decision